qqtop/nimdataframe/README.md

 NOTE :

-     Improvements may be made at any time.
+     Improvements may be made at any time and without warning.
-     Forking ,testing, suggestions , ideas are welcome.
+     Examples may break occasionally ... nevertheless we hope you have a nice day !

-     This is development code , hence use at your own risk.
+     Forking , testing,suggestions , ideas are welcome.

-     Tested on  openSuse TumbleWeed
+     This is development code hence use at your own risk.

 ![Image](http://qqtop.github.io/qqtop-small.png?raw=true)